andia89/MaraXEvolution/README.md

 These parts are not included in the SMT assembly and must be purchased separately.

 **Precision Resistors**
-*0.1% tolerance is recommended for these voltage dividers.*
+*0.1% tolerance is recommended for these voltage dividers.
+If this is really necessary I am not sure, but I used 0.1% tolerance ones and it works great*

 | Value | Designator | Qty | Link (Mouser) |
 | :--- | :--- | :--- | :--- |